How to Grow Raspberries 16

 Regardless of whether they are primocane (autumn) or floricane (summer) varieties, you can apply a very simple rule to pruning raspberries.
 Simply inspect each cane, if it has fruited previously (you should be able to see the pedicels, or berry stalks on the tips of the cane) then follow the cane down to the base and cut it off cleanly.
 A cane that has already fruited will only produce a small crop at best in the next season.
 Taking this approach to pruning will ensure that good airflow is maintained (which helps to reduce humidity and therefore fungal issues) whilst still maximising yield of your berry crops.

-Propagating Raspberries
+Propagating raspberries

 Raspberries can easily be propagated, by digging up and potting up canes.
 These canes are produced from underground runners.
 Usually, the canes are dug up in winter, when the canes are dormant.
 One cane planted into a pot, will quickly become many.
 A few canes planted into one raised garden bed will quickly fill it.